 Look for Theme Simplicity

 Look for a theme having design simplicity while supporting your website needs.
-Of course, also look for one that looks good, but try to avoid themes that could compromise stability, compatibility and does not hinder load times.
+Of course, also look for one that looks good, but try to avoid themes that could compromise stability, and compatibility and do not hinder load times.

 For Rough Pixels, I try to keep our themes as simple as possible while striking a balance of good looks and functionality.